dafer45/TBTK/doc/Manual.md

 For a complete example of a self-consistent calculation the reader is referred to the SelfConsistentSuperconductivity template in the Template folder.

 # Solver::BlockDiagonalizer {#SolverBlockDiagoanlizer}
-The BlockDiagonalizer is similar to the Diagonalizer, except that it take advantage of possible block-diagonal structures in the Hamiltonian.
+The BlockDiagonalizer is similar to the Diagonalizer, except that it takes advantage of possible block-diagonal structures in the Hamiltonian.
 For this to work it is important that the Models index structure is chosen such that TBTK is able to automatically detect the block-diagonal structure of the Hamiltonian, as described in the Model chapter.
 The BlockDiagonalizer mimics the Diagonalizer almost perfectly, and the code for initializing and running a BlockDiagonalizer including a self-consistency callback is
 ```cpp